 Additionally, GIB has focused on distributed energy generation, including onshore renewable power projects across the UK.
 GIB focuses in particular on mature renewable technologies, including wind, solar and hydro-electric, and offers investment options in the areas where finance needs are greatest, such as long-term construction financing and unlevered equity.

 In 2015, the GIB also announced a £200m international pilot programme in partnership with the UK Government’s Department for Energy and Climate Change.
 The programme’s current scope covers renewable energy and energy efficiency projects in South Africa, East Africa and India.

-As of August 2016, the GIB had backed the creation of 80 green infrastructure projects with a capital commitment of £2.7bn.
-GIB investments have all together mobilised £10.6bn to support large and small green infrastructure projects across the whole of the UK.
-In FY 2015-2016, the Green Investment Bank UK realised a pre-tax profit of £9.9m.
-As of July 2016, UK-GIB reported an average annual projected impact of: 2.3m tonnes landfill avoided, 4.8m tonnes CO2e GHG saved, 20.3 TWh renewable energy produced.
+As of June 2017, the GIB had backed 100 green infrastructure projects with a capital commitment of nearly GBP 3.5 billion (USD 4.5 billion).
+GIB investments have all together mobilised GBP 12 billion (USD 15.5 billion) to support large and small green infrastructure projects across the whole of the UK.
+In FY 2015-2016, the Green Investment Bank UK realised a pre-tax profit of GBP 9.9 million (USD 12.7 million).
+As of July 2016, UK-GIB reported an average annual projected impact of: 2.3 million tonnes of landfill avoided, 4.8 million tonnes CO2e emissions avoided, and 20.3 TWh renewable energy produced.